-Do you enjoy browsing new book releases lists?
+Do you enjoy browsing the latest book releases lists?
 I do.
-Here each month I’m going to highlight the new books (predominantly fiction) I have not yet had a chance to read, but have been window shopping online and instore.
-Read on for what is new in fiction in September 2020, and previous June, July & August 2020 releases, that have caught my attention.
+Each month I’ll highlight the new fiction books I have not yet had a chance to read, but would like to.
+Read on for what is new in fiction in December 2020, and previous June, July, August, September, October and November 2020 book releases that caught my attention.
 And then, as I find time to read them, I’ll of course, come back and link up my reviews!

 Disclosure: If you click a link in this post and make a purchase, I may earn a small commission.

 My pick of the new contemporary thriller books in December is Sarah Thornton’s White Throat, the second title in her series featuring Clementine Jones.
 She is a disgraced former lawyer, trying to outrun her past, house-sitting on the shores of paradise-Queensland’s Great Sandy Straits.
 Bored, she becomes a reluctant recruit to the local environmental group, campaigning to save an endangered turtle as developers close in.
 Then a body is found at the base of a quarry, and Clem’s world is turned upside down.
 According to bestselling crime thriller author Candice Fox, ‘Clem Jones is back with a vengeance.
 New town, different villains, but same dogged pursuit and badass bravado.’
 Find out more >>